How we do things

 Corrupt behavior undermines the values on which our company is built, the principles of fair competition, and the rule of law.
 We do not tolerate corrupt behavior, including bribery or kickbacks, in any circumstance.

-Through our Anti-corruption Compliance Program, we promote compliance with relevant laws and regulations, including the U.S. Foreign Corrupt Practices Act, the UK Bribery Act, and similar national laws.
-Our Anti-corruption Policy provides the guidelines and principles to help directors, officers, and employees worldwide uphold our anti-corruption commitment, while our Global Business Amenities Policy establishes limits, approvals, and requirements for employees to follow when providing and receiving business amenities to or from third parties.
-All employees must also abide by our Political Contributions Policy.
+Through our anti-corruption compliance program, we promote compliance with the U.S. Foreign Corrupt Practices Act, the UK Bribery Act, and other anti-corruption laws around the world.
+Our Anti-corruption Policy provides the guidelines and principles to help directors, officers, and employees worldwide uphold our anti-corruption commitment, while our Global Business Amenities Policy establishes limits, approvals, and requirements for employees to follow when providing and receiving business amenities (gifts, meals, travel and entertainment) to or from third parties.

-We use internal data and Transparency International’s Corruption Perceptions Index to identify countries at high risk for corrupt activity and raise employee awareness of potential issues in these locations.
+We use internal data and Transparency International’s Corruption Perceptions Index to identify countries at high risk for corrupt activity.
 We also benchmark our program with those of other companies to identify potential improvements.
 This information helps us to prioritize employee education and training efforts and focus our audits and assessments of our own operations as well as our suppliers and partners.

-For complete information regarding our corporate ethics and anti-corruption policies and practices, please refer to our 2015 Living Progress Report.
+For more information regarding our corporate ethics and anti-corruption policies and practices, please refer to our Living Progress Report.